 - Letting relatively efficient markets set the pricing (rather than chasing hot trends)

 - Maintaining broad diversification

 Whether you’re investing in ESG or traditional funds, these remain the enduring keys to a successful investment experience.
 They are the touchstones for navigating the uncertainty inherent in any fast-moving trend.
-They are the foundation upon which Dimensional is building its ESG fund line-up, as discussed in our webinar.
+They are the foundation upon which Dimensional is building its ESG fund line-up,

 At Cogent, we believe it’s essential for high-achieving individuals to have a plan that is as ambitious as they are.
 Especially when ESG investing is part of the equation, this means choosing a thoughtful investment strategy you can stick with—so you can invest and live in ESG fashion over time.

 Let us show you how.
 When you sit down with our team today for a Cogent Conversation, we’ll listen to what success looks like for you, build a plan tailored to you, and help you execute that plan every step of the way.